Steelers vs. Chargers odds, line: 'Sunday Night Football' predictions, picks from proven model

 A pair of AFC contenders clash when the Pittsburgh Steelers meet the Los Angeles Chargers on 'Sunday Night Football.'
 Pittsburgh is coming off a 27-20 win over the Indianapolis Colts in Week 9, while Los Angeles topped Tennessee 27-20.
 The Steelers (5-3), who lead the AFC North by two games, are 2-1 on the road this year.
 The Chargers (6-3), who are second in the AFC West, are 3-2 on their home field.
 Chargers starting offensive tackle Joe Alt (ankle) was put on injured reserve after going down last week against the Titans.

 Kickoff from SoFi Stadium in Inglewood, Calif., is set for 8:20 p.m.
 ET.
 The Steelers lead the all-time series 25-11, and have won two of the last three meetings.
-The Chargers are 3-point favorites in the latest Steelers vs. Chargers odds, while the over/under for total points scored is 44.5 via SportsLine consensus.
+The Chargers are 3-point favorites in the latest Steelers vs. Chargers odds, while the over/under for total points scored is 45 via SportsLine consensus.
+The Chargers are at -172 on the money line (risk $172 to win $100), while the Steelers are underdogs at +142 (risk $100 to win $142).
 Before making any Chargers vs. Steelers picks, check out the NFL predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: